A framework for building better systems

 I don't give you one solution.
 I give you 2-3 approaches with clear trade-offs:

-I'll present the redesigned system(s) to you — before/after comparison, walk through the new flows, explain trade-offs, show expected gains.
+I present the redesigned system(s) back to you — before/after comparison, walk through the new flows, explain trade-offs, show expected gains.
 This is a collaborative refinement session: you know your business context, I know systems architecture.
-Together, we iterate to get it exactly right.
+Together, we iterate until it's exactly right.

 Defining What to Build (And How to Prove It Worked)